Anyone who has visited Coney Island before, will certainly have been awestruck by the tall and lush

 Pasir Ris and

 Sungei Buloh.
 Kingfishers can be spotted at practically all parks, though they can be quite elusive and fast.
 There are bird hides on the island.
-If you are fortunate, you may spot the rare and endangered species like the Grey-headed Fish Eagle and the Buffy Fish Owl
+If you are fortunate, you may spot the rare and endangered species like the

 Intertidal walking is gaining traction here, especially during the pandemic with border closures people are finding nature walks as an outlet to being stuck at home.
 Some marine creatures that you may spot at the beach such as crabs, shrimps, seagrass, snails, whacks and sea cucumber.
 But of course, it would be great if you do not trample or take away any marine creatures that you see.
 Just admire from above so that others can admire them too.

-There is Go Cycling bike rental station where you can cycle inside Coney Island or to Sengkang Riverside Park or Punggol Waterway Park which are connected by the PCN.
+There is Go Cycling bike rental station where you can cycle inside Coney Island or to Sengkang Riverside Park or Punggol Waterway Park which are all connected by the PCN.
 You can return the bike at the next park or do a merry go round and enjoy the scenic coastal views both ways.
 You can also walk between these parks which are part of the Coast-to-Coast trail.
 Coney Island is checkpoint number 9 on the coast-to-coast trial app.

 |

-Punggol Point Jetty at sunset |
+| Punggol Point Jetty at sunset |

-There are two entrances to the Coney Island, east and west entrances, the causeways or bridges which bound the Serangoon Reservoir and act like dams.
+There are two entrances to Coney Island, east and west entrances, via the causeways or bridges which bound the Serangoon Reservoir and act like dams.
 Both entrances are gated.
 As it is a protected area, the park closes from 7pm to 7am daily.
 The easiest way to the island is via the West Entrance which is near Punggol Jetty at Punggol Point.
 Punggol Point is better connected by public transport such as LRT.
 Closest LRT is Punggol LRT.
 East entrance is via Lorong Halus.
 There are signages to show you the way around outside and within the island.

 You can walk the whole length of the island from west to east or vice-versa, but for many the other than the casuarina trees, the beach on the north is also a must see.
 Outside Coney Island, at Punggol Point, near Punggol jetty, is a sandy beach that is quite amazing.
 Well, the whole Punggol Beach fronting Johor Strait is indeed pretty cool place to chill.
 However, Punggol Point has a